Amplification at Equilibrium: Structural and Thermodynamic Limitations, and Implementation: Structural Limitations: Dimerization Networks Cannot Amplify

 We can now rewrite the derivative of the mass conservation equation (\cref{eq:mass_conservation}) for species $i$ by splitting the sum into terms with indices $j>i$ and $j<i$:

-By \cref{lemma:sign_coherence}, for all $j > i$, $d_{ij}'$ has the same sign as $x_i'$.
+By \cref{lemma:sign_coherence}, for all $j > i$, $d_{ij}'$ has the same sign as $x_i'$ or is zero.
 Similarly, $d_{ii}'$ clearly has the same sign as $x_i'$.
-Therefore, all terms on the LHS of \cref{eq:main-eq} share the same sign.
+Therefore, all non-zero terms on the left-hand side of \cref{eq:main-eq} share the same sign.
 This allows us to take the absolute value of the sum as the sum of absolute values:

-This inequality bounds the changes in species $i$ and its complexes with higher-indexed species ($j>i$) by the changes in its complexes with lower-indexed species ($j<i$).
-We now generalize this to show system-wide suppression.
+This inequality bounds the changes in monomer species $i$ and its dimers with higher-indexed monomers ($j>i$) by the changes in its dimers with lower-indexed monomers ($j<i$).
+We now generalize this to show system-wide attenuation.

-\begin{theorem}[Suppression of Concentration Changes] For any species $i$ in the ordered dimerization network, the aggregate concentration change involving species $i$ and its complexes with higher-indexed species ($j \ge i$) is bounded by the unit input perturbation, strictly reduced by the variations already absorbed by the more sensitive, lower-indexed species ($j < i$).
-Specifically: